Russia's Putin orders investment in "new economy"

 After the ceremony, Putin sent a letter to the speaker of the State Duma lower house of parliament, asking legislators to approve the candidacy of former President Dmitry Medvedev as prime minister.
 He is expected to be confirmed on Tuesday.

-Putin’s decrees formalize ideas and goals he expressed in speeches and articles during the presidential election campaign.
+Putin’s decrees formalise ideas and goals he expressed in speeches and articles during the presidential election campaign.

 The decrees set tough goals for Medvedev, who is expected to be a much weaker prime minister than his predecessor Putin, with many insiders predicting Medvedev’s time on the job is limited.